-It is not always a given that you or your child’s other parent will be awarded the right to determine the primary residence of your child in a child custody or divorce case.
+It is not always a given that you or your child's other parent will be awarded the right to determine your child's primary residence in a child custody or divorce case.
 For the past ten years or so, people like you who are going through a family law case in Texas have had the right to choose a specific geographic area in which their child could reside.
-This alternative prevents either parent from moving outside that geographic area and therefore does not name one parent as the person with the exclusive right to determine the primary residence of the child.
+This alternative prevents either parent from moving outside that geographic area and therefore does not name one parent as the person with the exclusive right to determine the child's primary residence.

 Of all the issues that are argued about in family law cases, I think this is the one that typically receives the most attention from judges, attorneys, and parents.
-"Winning" a family law case often means being named as the parent who can determine where your child sleeps at night during the school year.
-I think in some instances, parents fight hard for this right because they honestly believe that they are better equipped to care for their child.
+"Winning," a family law case, often means being named as the parent who can determine where your child sleeps at night during the school year.
+In some instances, parents fight hard for this right because they honestly believe that they are better equipped to care for their children.
 In other situations, I believe that ego and spite play a role.
-You need to examine the reasons why you are pushing for this right and whether or not doing so is in the best interests of your child.
+It would help if you examined why you are pushing for this right and whether or not doing so is in your child's best interests.

-A huge aspect of determining where your child will be residing, whether as a result of naming a parent as having the right to determine the primary residence or via a geographic restriction, is what school your child will attend.
-If you live in a large urban area (like Houston) then you know that the quality of the public schools available in your area can vary dramatically.
-There is a lot of factors that play into why this is but you need to consider this before negotiating in your family case.
+A considerable aspect of determining where your child will be residing, whether as a result of naming a parent as having the right to determine the primary residence or via a geographic restriction, is what school your child will attend.
+If you live in a large urban area (like Houston), then you know that the quality of the public schools available in your area can vary dramatically.
+Many factors play into why this is, but you need to consider this before negotiating your family case.

-If you are named as the parent with the right to determine the primary residence of your child then you are likely going to have the upper hand when making educational decisions for your child.
-Your child is going to be with you more often during the school year, you live in the area zoned to that school and will be in charge of making sure your child does their homework daily.
+If you are named as the parent with the right to determine your child's primary residence, then you are likely going to have the upper hand when making educational decisions for your child.
+Your child will be with you more often during the school year; you live in the area zoned to that school and will be in charge of making sure your child does their homework daily.
 The real question occurs when a geographic area defines where your child can reside.
 How should you divide up educational rights and duties in that situation?

-Do the questions start with where your child will attend school and then flow naturally into how our educational decisions going to be made?
-If you and your child ‘s other parent cannot agree that one of you will be the exclusive decision-maker (after consulting with the other parent) then someone is going to need to be chosen to play “tiebreaker” in the event that you and the other parent do not see eye to eye on a particular topic.
+Do the questions start with where your child will attend school and then flow naturally into how our educational decisions will be made?
+Suppose you and your child's other parent cannot agree that one of you will be the sole decision-maker (after consulting with the other parent).
+In that case, someone will need to be chosen to play "tiebreaker" if you and the other parent do not see eye to eye on a particular topic.

-In extreme situations where you all cannot agree and a third party cannot fulfill this duty, an independent arbitrator can be selected to make a ruling.
+In extreme situations where you all cannot agree, and a third party cannot fulfill this duty, an independent arbitrator can be selected to make a ruling.
 Both you and your child's other parent can make a presentation concerning your choice for where your child should attend school.
 Recommendations from school personnel as well as school report cards can be submitted as evidence.
-The arbitrator would then be able to determine where your child should attend the class for the upcoming school year.
+The arbitrator would then determine where your child should attend the class for the upcoming school year.

 What about medical procedures?

-The term that you will see used in conjunction with your family law case is an “invasive medical procedure.”
+The term that you will see used in conjunction with your family law case is an "invasive medical procedure."
 This term could mean anything from braces to a piercing to an outpatient surgical procedure.
-What you need to know is that if you do not define this term it has the potential to create problems for you and your family down the road.
+What you need to know is that if you do not define this term, it can create problems for you and your family down the road.
 To be unclear is to be unkind is how I phrase it to clients.
-If you all can agree when you are negotiating about this subject you can avoid these problems in the future.
+If you all agree when you are negotiating about this subject, you can avoid these problems.

-More common than invasive medical procedures is scheduling your child for sick visits to the doctor and also the run of the mill checkups that happen frequently for younger children.
-If your child participates in athletics then an annual physical will surely be a part of that process- at least for older children.
-You should include language in your final orders that determine the criteria for selecting the doctors who will be treating your children as well as how you all will make decisions on individual medical choices.
+More common than invasive medical procedures is scheduling your child for sick visits to the doctor and the run-of-the-mill checkups that frequently happen for younger children.
+If your child participates in athletics, then an annual physical will surely be a part of that process- at least for older children.
+You should include language in your final orders that determine the criteria for selecting the doctors who will be treating your children and how you all will make decisions on individual medical choices.

 For most people whose children do not require specialized or frequent medical care, the primary care physician for the children will remain in that capacity after the family law case has ended.
-If this doctor cannot continue in this role, it is usually requested that the doctor choose their successor.
+If this doctor cannot continue in this role, it is usually requested to choose their successor.
 This removes the decision from you and the other parent and avoids a potential disagreement.

 In an ideal world, you and your child's other parent will be able to work out disagreements and discuss these issues as if you had never gotten a divorce in the first place.
 The process can look very much the same: everyone sits down and listens to one another and reviews the information that has been collected.
-At that point, each of you is ready to talk this issue out and make a decision that will be in the best interests of your child and not one that will make you feel better about yourself.
+At that point, each of you is ready to talk this issue out and decide that it will be in your child's best interests and not one that will make you feel better about yourself.

 Psychiatric treatment: How are these issues determined in a Texas family law case?

 We can mimic the same conversation we had above in the context of psychiatric and psychological treatment.
-These are also very important rights that are determined in conjunction with the other parent or done exclusively/independently.
-Typically, independent decisions can only be made after notifying the other parent of what you plan to do with your child.
+These are also fundamental rights determined in conjunction with the other parent or done exclusively/independently.
+Typically, independent decisions can only be made after notifying the other parent what you plan to do with your child.

-Medications are being prescribed at fairly high rates for conditions like Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD).
+Medications are being prescribed at pretty high rates for conditions like Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD).
 These medications can have powerful side effects on your child.
-Even the intended effects can change your child's personality and habits.
-When their health hangs in the balance you and your child's other parent need to be on the same page.
+Even the intended results can change your child's personality and habits when their health hangs in the balance; you and your child's other parent need to be on the same page.
 As often is the case, however, you and your child's other parent may have very different views on what should be done as far as allowing your child to attend therapy sessions and receive medication.

 Disagreements on this subject may very well have led to your getting a divorce or no longer residing together as a couple.
-If you have a child who is experimenting with drugs or alcohol your views may be extremely different on how to handle that situation.
-You may be extremely convinced that a harsh stance on drug use must be incorporated into the disciplining of your child.
-On the other hand, your ex-spouse may take a more relaxed approach and would recommend not disciplining your child too severely for having used drugs or alcohol.
+If you have a child who is experimenting with drugs or alcohol, your views may be highly different on how to handle that situation.
+You may be highly convinced that a harsh stance on drug use must be incorporated into the disciplining of your child.
+On the other hand, your ex-spouse may take a more relaxed approach and recommend not disciplining your child too severely for using drugs or alcohol.

-I have seen worried parents unenroll a child from their high school and check that child into a mental facility or drug rehabilitation center.
-The following week the other parent would check the child out of that facility and enroll the child back into their high school.
+I have seen worried parents unenroll a child from their high school and check them into a mental facility or drug rehabilitation center.
+The other parent would check the child out of that facility the following week and enroll the child back into their high school.
 Did this accomplish anything positive for the child?
 Not that I can tell.
-Did it disrupt your child’s life significantly?
+Did it disrupt your child's life significantly?
 I would think so.

-You and your child’s other parent need to be on the same page as to what you should do if you find yourself in a position where your child is using illegal drugs or alcohol.
-Most any parent would tell you that these are fairly common problems among teenagers and even kids younger than 13.
-Having a plan in place to deal with these issues is ideal and the time to agree to this type of plan is during the family law case- not in the months following its conclusion.
+You and your child's other parent need to be on the same page as to what you should do if you find yourself in a position where your child is using illegal drugs or alcohol.
+Most parents would tell you that these are pretty common problems among teenagers and even kids younger than 13.
+Having a plan in place to deal with these issues is ideal, and the time to agree to this type of plan is during the family law case- not in the months following its conclusion.

 What about the other rights that are important but not listed in the family code?

-The rights that we have discussed over the past few days are ones that are at the top of every parent's list of issues to sort through during a family law case.
+The rights that we have discussed over the past few days are at the top of every parent's list of issues to sort through during a family law case.
 However, the rights that you need to be aware of do not stop at the edges of the Texas Family Code.
-Rather, some rights are available to you and your child's other parent who is not listed in the Family Code.
+Instead, some rights are available to you and your child's other parent not listed in the Family Code.
 Let's go through some of those right now.

 The Right of First Refusal

-Does it matter if your ex-spouse’s mother, father, sister or significant other watches your child during one of their weekend periods of visitation?
+Does it matter if your ex-spouse's mother, father, sister, or significant other watches your child during one of their weekend periods of visitation?
 You may see this as a waste of time.
-The weekend visitation period is designed for your child to be to able to spend time with their parent- not with the grandparents.
-The retort of your ex-spouse could be that since the divorce decree allows him to designate a competent adult to pick your child up for the weekend that the same person can take care of your child if the parent cannot.
+The weekend visitation period is designed for your child to be able to spend time with their parent- not with the grandparents.
+The retort of your ex-spouse could be that since the divorce decree allows him to designate a competent adult to pick your child up for the weekend, the same person can take care of your child if the parent cannot.

 This is where a process called the right of the first refusal comes into play.
 Stay tuned for tomorrow's blog post to learn more about this topic and how it affects your parental rights in a Texas family law case.